 If you are declining enrollment for yourself or your Dependent(s) (including your Spouse) because of other health insurance or group health plan coverage, you may be able to enroll yourself and your Dependent(s) in this Plan if you or your Dependent(s) lose eligibility from that other coverage (or if the employer stops contributing towards your or your Dependent's other coverage).
-However, you must request enrollment within 30 days after termination of your or your Dependent's other coverage).
+However, you must request enrollment within 30 days after termination of your or your Dependent's other coverage (or after the employer stops contributing towards the other coverage).

 In addition, if you have a new Dependent as a result of marriage, birth, adoption or placement for adoption, you may be able to enroll yourself and your Dependent(s).
-However, you must request an enrollment form within 30 days after the marriage, birth, adoption or placement for adoption.
+However, you must request an Enrollment Form within 30 days after the marriage, birth, adoption or placement for adoption.